Graph Kernels: A Survey: Graph Kernels

 \subsection{Other Approaches}

-There are several kernels that were proposed recently which belong to the $R$-convolution framework, but do not perform neighborhood aggregation.
-There are, for instance, kernels specially designed for graphs with ordered neighborhoods \cite{draief2018kong}, kernels that compare pairs of rooted subgraphs containing nodes up to a certain distance from the root \cite{costa2010fast}, kernels that extract directed acyclic graphs from the input graphs \cite{da2012tree}, and kernels that use the orthonormal representations of vertices introduced by Lov\'asz \cite{johansson2014global}.
+Recently, several kernels were proposed that belong to the $R$-convolution framework, but do not perform neighborhood aggregation.
+There are, for instance, kernels specially designed for graphs with ordered neighborhoods \shortcite{draief2018kong}, kernels that compare pairs of rooted subgraphs containing vertices up to a certain distance from the root \shortcite{costa2010fast}, kernels that extract directed acyclic graphs from the input graphs \shortcite{da2012tree}, and kernels that use the orthonormal representations of vertices introduced by Lov\'asz \shortcite{johansson2014global}.
 We next present some of these kernels in detail.